srdsoumya/Test/README.md

 ## Environment Variables Setting

-As part of aws cloud service operation Access keys authentication/authorization required to configure in cloud config or any key store or secrate manager or resources/application.properties for your main project.
+As part of aws cloud service operations, AWS access keys required for authentication/authorization and configure in cloud config or any key store or secrate manager or resources/application.properties for your project.
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_REGION